Geoogolla/enterprise-docs/docs/administrator-guide/how-to/deploy-boldreports-server-as-subapplication-in-windows-environment.md

 1. Install the Bold Reports application, by default it is deployed in **C:\ Boldservices** Location.
 Then take a backup of boldservices.
 <br>`Location - C:\BoldServices-Copy`</br>

-2. Right-click `Application Pools` and click `Add Application Pool`.
+2. Open IIS server, right-click `Application Pools` and click `Add Application Pool`.
    ![Add Application Pool](/static/assets/on-premise/images/how-to/subapplication-in-windows/add-application-pool.png)

 3. Provide the name as **SubApp_IDPWeb** and click `OK`.